neopragma/python-unit-testing/docs/presentation-notes.md

 _let participants work - assist as needed - discuss differences in the 2 approaches_

-## If we write tests before production code...

-_discuss_

-## Test-Driven Development Mechanics
+## Red-Green-Refactor Cycle

+The test-driven development process is often depicted as a circle with three steps labeled _red_, _green_, and _refactor_.
+The colors red and green are used in software development tools that display the results of executable test cases.
+As you might guess, red represents a failed test case and green represents a test case that passed - that is, its assertion was true.

 What did we just do with the age class?
 It turns out there's a method to the madness of TDD.
 Mechanically, it's a repeating three-step process.
 Of course, there's more to TDD than just that, but those are the bare mechanics of it.

+## Test-Driven Development Mechanics

+We want to repeat this cycle in very small iterations.
+That way, when something goes wrong we immediately know where to look for the problem in the code; it will be the very last change we made.
+Because of this, people who use TDD rarely use a debugger during development.

+But we don't blindly start writing just any old thing.
+The TDD cycle occurs as part of our overall development process.
+Before we start coding, we have to think about what small piece of functionality we'd like to create next.
+We might identify several test cases that will help us arrive at our goal.
+Then we pick the one we'd like to start with, and write just that single example.

+Red doesn't mean just any old shade of red.
+The test case has to fail for the right reason.
+What's the right reason?
+When the SUT runs, the result doesn't match our expectation, as expressed in the assertion in the test case.
+Other reasons for failure don't count.
+We have to work through those just to reach our starting point - a meaningful red.

+Then we write just enough code to make our new test case pass, along with all the previous ones.
+We don't write any more production code than that, even if it's obvious we haven't developed much of the necessary logic yet.
+We want all the logic to be driven out by test cases, one by one.

+And we want to keep the code clean little by little, as we go along, rather than building up a lot of design debt.

+Sounds simple, right?
+Well, as the old saying goes, the devil is in the details.

 There are a lot of lessons learned over the years about how to get the best value from TDD.
 Those details are out of scope for this workshop.
 We're just getting a taste of various things related to unit-level functional checks.

 _discuss slide content_

+## If we write tests before production code...

+_Facilitate a group discussion.
+We want the group to arrive at a couple of points: (1) during development, TDD is purely a design and development process; (2) once the code has been written, the unit test suite that results from TDD becomes a regression test suite.
+So, TDD is partly a design process and partly a testing process, depending on where we are in the development cycle and the reasons why we're writing a test case._

 ## Reverse Polish Notation